Skip to main content

 If your OAuth / OIDC provider issues JWTs for authorization, you can use the built-in JWT mode in MCP Auth.
 It verifies the JWT signature, expiration, and other claims you specify; then it populates the authentication information in the request context for further processing in your MCP implementation.

-Here's an example of the basic scope validation:
+Here's an example of the basic scope and audience validation:

 import express from 'express';